Skip to main content

 Design Patterns

-For other permissions, please see the contract here.
+To configure other permissions, please use the contract here.

-4. I want to create multiple different AuthSigs but don't want my users to sign multiple times?
+4. I want to create multiple different AuthSigs but don't want to require my users to sign multiple times?

-Firstly, if you are using Lit in a browser, the AuthSig is stored in its local storage so you don’t need to sign multiple times as the stored AuthSig will be used subsequently.
-This design pattern is specifically applicable to when you want to sign different SIWE resources or messages which is generally required in Custom Contract Calls.
+Firstly, if you are using Lit in a browser environment, the AuthSig is stored in local storage so you don't need to sign multiple times as the stored AuthSig will be used in subsequent requests made by that user.
+This design pattern is specifically applicable when you want to sign different SIWE resources or messages, which is generally required when making Custom Contract Calls.

 Security & Trust Implications

-3. What's to prevent a Lit node operator from discovering all the symmetric keys stored on the network and being able to decrypt anything?
+3. What's to prevent a Lit node operator from discovering all of the key shares stored in the network and being able to use them to sign or decrypt anything?

 Each node only holds a private key share.
-When a user wants to decrypt something, he presents the thing to decrypt, and proof that he meets the conditions (a wallet signature).
-Each node independently checks that the user meets the condition with a RPC call to an ETH node.
-If the user meets the condition, the node uses its private key share to create a decryption share.
-The user collects the decryption shares and accumulates them above the threshold, and is then able to decrypt the content.
+When a user wants to decrypt or sign something, they present the thing to decrypt and proof that they meet the conditions (using a wallet signature or permitted auth method).
+Each node independently checks that the user meets the condition with an RPC call to the applicable network.
+If the user meets the condition, the node uses its private key share to create a decryption os signing share.
+The user collects the decryption shares and accumulates them above the threshold and is then able to decrypt or sign the content.

 So, you can see, the nodes don't talk to each other when decrypting the content.
 Each node's private key share never leaves the node.